theNizo/installMicroG/README.md

 ## This tutorial aims to show how to get a minimum setup without location services and similar.
 ### DISCLAIMER: I am NOT responsible for bricked devices, thermonuclear war or for you getting fired because your alarm app failed.
 Period!
+### DISCLAIMER 2: What I said about NanoDroid is probably wrong.
+Please ignore that part.

 Most Google Apps should work, except Google Play Music or Hangouts.
 You can find the full List of incompatible Apps [here](https://github.com/microg/android_packages_apps_GmsCore/wiki/Problem-Apps)